elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-specialized-structures-like-lungs-and-skin-respiration-contribute-to-respiratory-adaptations-in-aquatic-animals.md

 url: /learn/biology/questions/how-do-specialized-structures-like-lungs-and-skin-respiration-contribute-to-respiratory-adaptations-in-aquatic-animals
 score: -1.0
 related_article1:
-    id: 168753
+    id: 168763
-    title: Describe the anatomy of gills and their role in fish respiration.
+    title: >-
+        What is the protective role of the operculum in fish, and how does it move?
     subject: Biology
-    url: /learn/biology/questions/describe-the-anatomy-of-gills-and-their-role-in-fish-respiration
+    url: /learn/biology/questions/what-is-the-protective-role-of-the-operculum-in-fish-and-how-does-it-move
 related_article2:
-    id: 168751
+    id: 168757
-    title: What are the key features of gas exchange systems that facilitate efficient gas exchange?
+    title: >-
+        What mechanisms do aquatic organisms use for water intake and expulsion?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-key-features-of-gas-exchange-systems-that-facilitate-efficient-gas-exchange
+    url: /learn/biology/questions/what-mechanisms-do-aquatic-organisms-use-for-water-intake-and-expulsion
 related_article3:
-    id: 168751
+    id: 168754
-    title: What are the key features of gas exchange systems that facilitate efficient gas exchange?
+    title: >-
+        What is the function of gill rakers and gill filaments in the respiratory process?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-key-features-of-gas-exchange-systems-that-facilitate-efficient-gas-exchange
+    url: /learn/biology/questions/what-is-the-function-of-gill-rakers-and-gill-filaments-in-the-respiratory-process
 related_article4:
     id: 168757
+    title: >-
-    title: What mechanisms do aquatic organisms use for water intake and expulsion?
+        What mechanisms do aquatic organisms use for water intake and expulsion?
     subject: Biology
     url: /learn/biology/questions/what-mechanisms-do-aquatic-organisms-use-for-water-intake-and-expulsion
 related_article5:
-    id: 168758
+    id: 168757
-    title: How does operculum movement aid in water expulsion and pressure dynamics?
+    title: >-
+        What mechanisms do aquatic organisms use for water intake and expulsion?
     subject: Biology
-    url: /learn/biology/questions/how-does-operculum-movement-aid-in-water-expulsion-and-pressure-dynamics
+    url: /learn/biology/questions/what-mechanisms-do-aquatic-organisms-use-for-water-intake-and-expulsion
 ---

 &nbsp;